Overview 2021

 This course articulates from the 21A Diploma of University Studies (Health Science).

-This course articulates to 54C Bachelor of Exercise and Sport Science with Clinical Honours, and M4H Bachelor of Health Science with Honours.
+This course articulates to 54C (Bachelor of Exercise and Sports Science with Clinical Honours in Exercise Physiology), and M4H (Bachelor of Health Science with Honours).

 Alternative entry pathways